 Welcome to the County Durham Talking Newspaper, a free weekly resource for people with sight loss.
 The news stories and features we record from our region’s papers include planning decisions, court cases, village events, regular columnists, amusing snippets and nostalgia pieces – much of it not covered by radio or television.

 To give the talking newspaper a try, call us on 0191 378 9051.
-The service, used weekly by around 110 people, is completely free to visually impaired people living in and around County Durham.
+The service, enjoyed weekly by over 100 people, is completely free to visually impaired people living in and around County Durham.

-Our sources include the Northern Echo, the Durham Times, The Journal, the Sunday Post, the Teesdale Mercury, the Sunderland Echo, the Sunday Sun, the Sunday Post and various magazines.
+Our sources include The Northern Echo, the Durham Advertiser, The Sunday Post, the Teesdale Mercury, the Sunderland Echo, The Darlington & Stockton Times, The Sunday Sun, the Sunday Post and certain magazines.
 We sometimes record our own interviews and we always cover the Durham Miners’ Gala with its wonderful music and comments from the crowds.